sdhguwbngo/Lightformer/README.md

 ## Train

-The sample training script is /bin/run_train.sh . "flow_attn" denotes using BAA and "pair_factor" denotes using VLD.
+The sample training script is /bin/run_train.sh . "flow_attn" denotes using BFA.

-If you intend to train Lightformer, you can run:
+If you intend to train Liteformer, you can run:

 ```bash
 python ${PROJECT_DIR}/train_openfold.py \